exercism/docs/building/tracks/stories/regex.stage-heralding.md

 A few things to note here:

-- If no organisation is given for a speaker, leave it out in the moderation card.
+- If no organization is given for a speaker, leave it out in the moderation card.
 - If no time for the Q&A session is given, the speaker opted against answering questions.
 - If the speaker does not specify pronouns, use the speaker's first name instead.
   Note that it is not always appropriate to abbreviate someone's name like this, e.g. many Chinese names are better abbreviated by keeping the last name.